 We look forward to helping you through the enrollment process and are very excited to partner with you as your child starts their educational journey with PA Virtual!

 We hope that our online school guide in Pennsylvania is helpful for you.
-Cyber charter schools offer flexibility to students and their families.
+Pennsylvania cyber charter schools offer flexibility to students and their families.
 Our asynchronous mode of instruction provides an opportunity for families to customize a student’s schedule that works best for them, allowing students to complete work at their own pace.
-Additionally, because cyber charter schools are public schools, there is no cost to attend, and all academic materials are shipped directly to each family’s home.
+Additionally, because virtual charter schools are public schools, there is no cost to attend, and all academic materials are shipped directly to each family’s home.
 Students graduate with a high school diploma just like students at your local district school.
 And students are equipped with the skills and preparedness for the next step after graduation, whether that is furthering their education or entering the workforce.

 *As a public school, PA Virtual is funded by Pennsylvania Taxpayer dollars.